github/developer.github.com/content/v3/search.md

      search to just the repository name, description, readme, or any combination of these.
    * [Size](https://help.github.com/articles/searching-repositories#size)
-      Finds repository's that match a certain size (in kilobytes)
+      Finds repositories that match a certain size (in kilobytes)
    * [Forks](https://help.github.com/articles/searching-repositories#forks)
       Specifies the number of forks a repository could have
    * [Created and Last Updated](https://help.github.com/articles/searching-repositories#created-and-last-updated) dates